13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Your cream cable-knit sweater got a moth hole last winter.
-Cut off the sleeve, add fabric glue, and you’ve got a custom dog sweater that looks like you spent $45 at a boutique pet store.
+My cream cable-knit sweater developed a moth hole last winter.
+Cut off the sleeve and add some fabric glue, and you have a custom dog sweater that looks like I spent $45 at the pet store.

 For precise cuts on thick cable-knit, upgrade to Professional Fabric Shears instead of regular scissors—the sharper blades handle dense materials without snagging.

-Apply fabric glue along all cut edges so they don’t fray.
-Let it dry flat for 2 hours before your dog tries it on.
-The cable-knit texture adds visual interest without clashing with minimalist home decor—think Scandi vibes in cream and rust tones.
+Apply some fabric glue along the edges so they don’t fray.
+It will need to dry flat for 2 hours before you let your dog try it on.
+We love the cable knit texture, it adds interest but doesn’t clash with a minimalist home decor.

-Pro tip: Measure around the widest part of your dog’s chest and add 1 inch for comfort—too tight restricts movement during outdoor play sessions near your DIY dog fence.
-If the neck hole’s too snug, cut small diagonal snips until you get the right fit.
+Pro tip: Measure around the widest part of your dog’s chest, then add 1 inch.
+Any tighter than that will make it difficult for your dog to play outside the DIY dog fence you’ve built.
+If the neck hole is too snug, cut a few small diagonal snips until it’s the right size.

 📸 Photo credit: Instagram @jojou_joy